nanocosmos/docs/docs/nanoplayer/nanoplayer_introduction.md

 You do not need to worry about these modes, they are automatically selected by the player.

+### Secure Streaming

+For secure playback you need to have your account enabled for playback security.
+See the h5live secure playback documentation.

 ## More Information
 [Product Overview and Live Demo](https://www.nanocosmos.de/h5live)